rodo1fo/design-patterns/README.md

 * **Iterator**: Provide a way to access the elements of an aggregate object sequentially without exposing its underlying representation.

 * **Memento**: Without violating encapsulation, capture and externalize an object’s internal state so that the object can be restored to this state later.

+* **State**: Allow an object to alter its behavior when its internal state changes.
+The object will appear to change its class.